Weekly Adoption Hours

 - Humane Society of the United States

-AC PAW started as a vision of two people, Brian Manley and June McGrath to ensure a safe haven for animals from abuse, hunger, disease and death.
-As we all know to well, the over population problem happening at animal shelters, A C PAW was founded to give the animals a second chance at life.
-We are officially begining our 15th year of volunteer service, with a handful of dedicated volunteers and a small number of donors.
-A C PAW began on July 1, 1995 and officially incorporated on Jan 16, 1996.
-During this time we have rescued and placed nearly 5,300 dogs and cats into loving homes.
-We are always looking for animal lovers willing to put some time and effort into volunteering, or becoming a foster home.
-Any kind of donations such as financial support, blankets, towels, collars, any kind of misc items would also be greatly appreciated.
+AC PAW started as a vision of two people, Brian Manley and June McGrath, to ensure a safe haven for animals from abuse, hunger, disease, and death.
+AC PAW was founded to give these animals a second chance at life.
+We all know too well the over-population problem happening at animal shelters, so one of our core missions is to spay/neuter all of our rescued animals prior to adoption.
+We are officially in our 20th year of volunteer service, with a handful of dedicated volunteers and a small number of donors.
+AC PAW began on July 1, 1995 and was officially incorporated on Jan 16, 1996.
+During this time we have rescued and placed nearly 10,000 dogs and cats into loving homes.
+We are always looking for animal lovers willing to put some time and effort into volunteering or becoming a foster home.
+Any kind of donations such as financial support, pet food, litter, blankets, towels, collars, or any kind of miscellaneous items would also be greatly appreciated.